If you're comparing 6sense and Lusha, you're looking at two different tools that happen to serve the same revenue teams.

 Integrations and data accessibility

 6sense integrates with the enterprise GTM stack: Salesforce, HubSpot, Dynamics for CRM; Marketo, Eloqua, Pardot, HubSpot for marketing automation; Salesloft, Outreach, Gong Engage for sales engagement; and LinkedIn, Meta, Google, The Trade Desk for advertising.
 Data can also be delivered via Snowflake and AWS S3.
+Forrester noted that other platforms "prioritize integration with 6sense, providing an ecosystem advantage."

-Lusha's integrations are narrower but cover the essentials: Salesforce, HubSpot, Pipedrive, Zoho, Bullhorn, Outreach, Salesloft, MS Dynamics, and automation platforms like Make, n8n, Zapier, Workato, Pipedream, and Albato.
+Lusha's integrations cover the essentials: Salesforce, HubSpot, Pipedrive, Zoho, Bullhorn, Outreach, Salesloft, MS Dynamics, and automation platforms like Make, n8n, Zapier, Workato, Pipedream, and Albato.
+A key limitation: CRM integrations are unidirectional (Lusha pushes data out but does not pull data back in).
+Lusha offers programmatic data access via a RESTful API and an agent data integration layer that supports Claude and ChatGPT natively.

+ZoomInfo's integration ecosystem spans over 120 partner integrations across CRM, marketing automation, sales engagement, revenue intelligence, data warehouses, and more.
 The Enterprise API provides programmatic access to search, enrich, GTM Workspace AI, marketing audiences, and engagement data.
-The MCP server connects AI models directly to ZoomInfo's data, and API access is included in all relevant plans.
+The ZoomInfo MCP connects AI models directly to ZoomInfo's data, with API access included in all relevant plans.
 For enterprise data operations, ZoomInfo delivers data directly into AWS, Google Cloud, Snowflake, and Databricks through cloud partnerships.

 Compliance and security